Crryz/Project-DYNAMO/README.md

 DYNAMO is my way to redo anki's Cozmo / Vector robot as they have became mostly useless.
 DYNAMO might be *slightly* less safe than Cozmo but he *definitely* won't explode *(hopefully)*.
 DYNAMO will include the basics of Cozmo and hopefully I can integrate Vector's functionalities and more.

+He will also be used (hopefully) in RDL competitions to measure distances for robots and drones to use

 This project is not to compete at all with DDL/anki but I want to use this as a project to build my robotics and engineering passion.

 See wiki for more!